Key takeaways

 If you own a business and want to set up a retirement account for your business, the SECURE Act extended the deadline to set up and fund most employer-sponsored qualified retirement plans to the sponsor’s tax filing deadline, including extensions (generally September 15 or October 15 of the following year, depending on the type of entity).

-Thanks to the SECURE Act 2.0, there are some additional changes to IRA contribution rules that have begun to take place this year and will continue in 2025.
-We recommend reviewing these changes and working with an advisor and tax professional to plan out your retirement contributions.
+Thanks to the SECURE Act 2.0, there have been additional changes to IRA contribution rules that began in 2024 and continue to be in effect for the foreseeable future.
+We recommend reviewing these changes and working with a legal advisor and tax professional to plan out your retirement contributions.

 Required minimum distributions (RMDs)